solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 ![This image shows Azure Monitor Workbooks visualizations.](media/workbook-example.png "Visualizations in Azure Monitor Workbooks")

 CPU, IOPS, and other common monitoring metrics are available.
-You can also access Query Performance Insight.
+It is also possible to access Query Performance Insight.

 ![This image shows QPI in the Azure portal.](media/query-performance-insight.png "Azure portal QPI configuration")